jokester01au/coffeescript-eclipse/README.md

 and do some refresh (and possibly become project owner), we will include CoffeeScript Editor into Nodeclipse distributions.

+In August 2013 0.3.0 refreshh version was relased, with node news features, but with maven/tycho build.

 ## Extra features
-CoffeeScript is a dyanmic language, the parser doesn't check the types or even the existence of variables, such mismatches are detected at runtime.
+CoffeeScript is a dynamic language, the parser doesn't check the types or even the existence of variables, such mismatches are detected at runtime.
-This plugin is based on Xtext which is geared to static languages, providing some useful tools for dealing with these issues.
+This plugin is based on XText which is geared to static languages, providing some useful tools for dealing with these issues.
 Doing proper type inference for such a flexible language would be difficult, but there are some cases where more checking can be done than by the original CoffeeScript parser.